adjust/unity_sdk/README.md

 ## Summary

-This is the Unity SDK of adjust™.
+This is the Unity SDK of Adjust™.
 It supports iOS, Android, Windows 8.1 and Windows phone 8.1 targets.
-You can read more about adjust™ at [adjust.com].
+You can read more about Adjust™ at [adjust.com].

 ## Table of contents